abovefaith/Single-Sign-On/README.md

 ng serve
 ```

-Once the server is running, open your browser and navigate to `http://localhost:4200/`.
-The application will automatically reload whenever you modify any of the source files.
+Navigate to `http://localhost:4200/` in your browser.
+The app will automatically reload when changes to source files are saved.

 ## Code scaffolding

-Angular CLI includes powerful code scaffolding tools.
-To generate a new component, run:
+To generate a new component, use:

 ```bash
 ng generate component component-name
 ```

-For a complete list of available schematics (such as `components`, `directives`, or `pipes`), run:
+For a full list of schematics:

 ```bash
 ng generate --help